bespoken/virtual-device-sdk/docs/test_scripts.md

 ## Best Practices
 We recommend:
+* Organizing sets of test files by locale - so one top-level directory per locale (en-US, de-DE, etc.)
 * Organizing test files by intent - so each intent has its own set of tests
 * Commenting tests to explain what they do
 * Putting tests under some sort of version control (whether it be Github or Dropbox)